Diary: 23rd July 2014

 I’m glad that one is over.

-The rest of the infusions can go head.
+The rest of the infusions can go ahead.
 Now we have time to kill.
 We chat and get to know the team better as they come and go.
 The volunteers bring iPads to pass the time and fresh sandwiches, muffins, biscuits, juice, coffee and tea to Bren’s cubical for both of us.
 We are feeling well looked after.

 Carey comes in and pulls up a chair; he is the 2IC nurse at the front desk.
 He’s lovely.
-His dad lives at Harrington, 5 to 10 minutes from where I grew up.
+His dad lives in Harrington, 5 to 10 minutes from where I grew up.
 It’s a small world.
 I like him.

 After handing me some pamphlets, Carey looks square at me and asks how I am.
-I tell him I’m Ok.
+I tell him I’m OK.

 Bren is starting to fade in and out a bit, he is now receiving his magnesium infusion, and it seems like the drugs are taking effect.
 He looks pale.
 I ask if he would like some Reiki, and he says yes.

 I stand behind his chair to place my hands on his forehead and feel the energy start to flow.
 Within minutes I notice he is sweating.
 He tells me he feels like throwing up.
 I stop what I’m doing to grab a vomit bag and press the nurse’s bell.

 Too impatient to wait, I get Carey from the front desk.
 He takes one look at Brendan and calls Reg.
 I sense anxiousness; they are both on their phones, and Reg hits the big red emergency button.
 Carey gently takes me by the arm and whispers, “come with me, sweetie,” as he guides me out of the cubical.

 It feels like an out-of-body experience as I watch everyone move around quickly in slow motion.
 The small room fills with nurses, and they spill into the hall.
 Someone calls for the ‘cart.’
 This is serious.
 I feel my heart stop.